Housing Accessibility Improvement Program (HAIP) Grant

 Funded through the State of Alaska Department of Health and Social Services in cooperation with the Alaska Mental Health Trust Authority

 The maximum grant available for owner-occupied homes is $15,000, $12,000 for rentals.
-(Landlord cooperation is required.)
-Maximum grant awards will be reduced by project management costs.
-Assisted Living Homes cannot be served by this program.
+All grant awards are reduced by program management costs.

 Assistance is provided once per household.
 Households cannot apply later for additional assistance, even if the maximum grant was not awarded when the household was served.

 Funding for this program is very limited and generally will be allocated to households on a first come, first served basis.
 In some cases, households might be moved up the wait list, when combining funds from several sources will provide cost savings to the program.

 This is not an emergency program.
 All applicants may wait 1-3 years for assistance.

 HAIP grants cannot be used for home repair or maintenance.
 Assisted Living Homes cannot be served by this program.
 Upgrades and luxury finishes are not allowed.
 Improvements are builders grade quality, using materials from readily available local stock.
 HAIP staff determine eligible improvements and materials.